Skip to content

 Here are some SMS opt-in best practices to improve your customer experience:

-1. Send a confirmation text
+1. Send an opt-in confirmation text

 Once a customer opts in to your campaign, you should send a confirmation message to set their expectations.